IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - The audit examples are brought in from MHD, PIXm, and PDQm; and "adjusted" to fit the RESTful pattern.
 This adjustment is not necessary, but follows with the proposal that these RESTful patterns are used as patterns in other Implementation Guides.
 Thus, these need to be evaluated as to if the adjustment is useful, or not.
 There should be no reason to update MHD, PIXm, or PDQm if there is not benefit, but there should also be no problem updating them.
 The adjustment here was more as an exercise in determining if the pattern concept could work, and not an excercise in forcing a change.
   - The adjustment was to the .type and .subtype, and one profile was changed from import/create to read.
 - RESTful profiles start with a non-patient specific one, then a derived one with the patient slice.
 Is this the cleanest?
+- X-Request-Id header -- I explained this only inside of the RESTful section, but it is applicable anywhere that X-Request-Id is used.
+X-Reqeust-Id is profiled differently than the example given in the FHIR core specification.
+Specifically there is a entity type defined here to enable slicing, where the example in FHIR core uses both type (job) and role (stream) which is harder to slice.
+I did not make this a standalone section because it is simply too small.
+  - X-Request-Id vs TraceId -- I added X-Request-Id profiling.
+I did not add TraceId, as I am not as aware of what this is.
+It seems very similar, unclear if it is different or the same thing.
+The modeling of TraceId that is in the FHIR Core is a bit different than I modeled X-Request-Id here.
+TraceId example in core is a .entity.type #21 "Job", with a .entity.what.identifier.type #TraceId.
+Where as for X-Request-Id I followed the example that Grahame indicted his server supports today for X-Request-Id.
+I welcome comment, as I am not an expert TraceId nor X-Reqeust-Id.

+- who.identifier and what.identifer, rather than the .reference, are used because it is expected that as audit logging is happening these values are directly available, and the resource reference is not known.
+However it is possible that the resource reference is known, should we add a MS on who.reference and what.reference to encourage recording of these "when they are known"?
+- put homeCommunityId in as an Agent.
+Given that the definition in XUA is standalone, and is independent of organization or user.
+- SAML profiling is focused on when a SAML token is used.
+There is no profiling of obtaining (access control decision).
+This is because [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) only profiled the use.